Greenspeak

 Stimulating and thought-provoking, Greenspeak clearly shows that Frome remains a strong, unflinching voice for environmental stewardship and the protection of nature.
 As Americans risk forgetting the struggles of earlier environmentalists with each succeeding generation, Frome’s words bring that past to light and point the way toward promoting tomorrow’s environmental causes.

-The Author: Michael Frome, who began his career as a reporter for the Washington Post, has been a featured columnist in Field & Stream, the Los Angeles Times, and Defenders of Wildlife.
-He has served as a professor at the universities of Idaho and Vermont, Western Washington University, and Northland College.
+The Author: Michael Frome (1920–2016), who began his career as a reporter for the Washington Post, was a featured columnist in Field & Stream, the Los Angeles Times, and Defenders of Wildlife.
+He served as a professor at the universities of Idaho and Vermont, Western Washington University, and Northland College.
 His books include Conscience of a Conservationist, Promised Land, and Strangers in High Places: The Story of the Great Smoky Mountains, all available from Tennessee.